codecorrect/googlevoice-texts-converter/README.md

 5. Identify the Phone Number or Contact Name of interest (e.g., `ls *Tom*Text*.html`).
 6. Create a new directory for sorting.
 7. Copy (do not move) the relevant files to the new directory (e.g., `cp *Tom*Text*.html NewFolder`).
-8. Move this script into the new folder.
+8. The script can be executed from another location.
+To process the files in your new directory, navigate to that directory in the terminal so that it is your current working directory.
+Then, run the script by specifying its path.
+For example, if your script is in the parent directory, you would use `../google-voice-texts-converter.sh`.
 9. Execute the script.
-It will find every HTML file, compile the data in chronological order, and save it to `compiled_texts_{timestamp}.txt`.
+It will find every HTML file in the current working directory, compile the data in chronological order, and save it to `compiled_texts_{timestamp}.txt`.
 10. You can then safely move the `compiled-texts.txt` file to a different location and delete the new folder and its contents.

 ## Dependencies